printesoi/e-factura-go/README.md

 - [ ] Check and test API limits.
 - [ ] Godoc and more code examples.
 - [ ] Test coverage
+- [ ] SuppTestInvoiceBuilderort full OAuth2 authentication flow for the client, not just passing the initial token.
+This however will be tricky to implement properly since the OAuth2 app registered in the ANAF developer profile must have a fixed list of HTTPS redirect URLs and the redirect URL used for creating the OAuth2 config must exactly matche one of the URLs.

 ## Contributing ##